openebs/openebs/contribute/design/1.x/cstor/20200511-cstor-backupandrestore.md

     3. Find the Healthy cStorVolumeReplica if it doesn't exist return error.
     4. Create CStorCompletedBackUp resources if it doesn’t exist(Intention of creating this resource is used for incremental backup purpose).
     5. Create CStorBackUp resource by populating the current snapshot name and previous snapshot name(if exists from CStorCompletedBackUp) with Healthy CStorVolumeReplica pool UID.
-    6. Corresponding backup controllers exist in pool-manager will responsible for sending the snapshot data from pool to velero-plugin.         and velero-plugin will write this stream to cloud-provider.
+    6. Corresponding backup controllers exist in pool-manager will responsible for sending the snapshot data from pool to velero-plugin         and velero-plugin will write this stream to cloud-provider.
 3. Call cloud interface API `UploadSnapshot` which will upload the backup to the cloud provider.
 4. This API will return the unique ‘snapshotID’ (volumeID + "-velero-bkp-" + backupName) to the velero server.
 This ‘snapshotID’ will be used to refer to the backup snapshot.